Skip to main content

 • Announce arrival or call ahead if possible

-• Look for signs of a dog (e.g., bowl, toys, etc)
+• Look for signs of a dog (e.g., bowl, toys, etc.)

 • Jiggle fence, shake keys, whistle

-• Inquire about dog before entering home
+• Inquire about the dog before entering the home

 Do’s and Don’ts when approached by unfamiliar dogs